PRINCE2 Project Management

 PRINCE2 Accreditation, Training and Distance Learning

-The APM Group runs the accreditation scheme for PRINCE2 professional qualifications on behalf of the UK's Cabinet Office.
+AXELOS, the owner of the methodology, runs the accreditation scheme for PRINCE2 professional qualifications through examination institutes.
 There are currently three levels of PRINCE2 qualification:

 In order to become a PRINCE2 Practitioner, you need to pass the Foundation exam followed by the Practitioner exam.
 All PRINCE2 Practitioners are required to re-register their qualification within a three to five year window by sitting the PRINCE2 Re-Registration exam.

 Introduced in January 2012, the PRINCE2 Professional qualification is for those PRINCE2 Practitioners who wish to demonstrate their expertise in the PRINCE2 method.
 It is not an exam-based qualification; instead you attend a 2½ day residential assessment where your ability to manage a non-complex PRINCE2 project is assessed against 19 performance criteria.

 Here is a detailed description of the PRINCE2 qualifications and options for exam preparation, which include:

 Global Best Practice PPM Suite

-As well as the PRINCE2 project management methodology, the UK Cabinet Office has also produced a number of other best practice frameworks that mesh together to offer a complete suite of best practices for the management of portfolios, programmes and projects.
+As well as the PRINCE2 project management methodology, AXELOS has also produced a number of other best practice frameworks that mesh together to offer a complete suite of best practices for the management of portfolios, programmes and projects.

-Managing Successful Programmes is a programme management methodology originated by the UK Cabinet Office.
+Managing Successful Programmes is a programme management methodology.
 The current version of MSP is the 2011 edition, MSP allows a portfolio of projects to be managed in a way that is aligned with the PRINCE2 guidance and that is considered best practice.

 Find out more about the MSP methodology and buy the MSP manual.